DSA San Francisco Bylaws

 Section 1.
 Definition

 The officers of DSA SF will be the two Co-Chairs, Vice Chair, Secretary, Treasurer and all at-large members.
+The Grievance Officers shall not be considered “Officers” of DSA SF for purposes of these bylaws.
 All officers shall perform the duties prescribed by these Bylaws and the standing rules defined throughout the lifetime of DSA SF.
 No officer may hold more than one officer position at a time.
 Officers will serve for one-year terms or until successors are elected.